A cactus dahlia blooming in my garden

 Considered hardy outdoors in USDA zones 8 to 10, dahlias are considered tender in my neck of the woods (Zone 6.)
 Once they’re done flowering in the fall (or right after the first frost), I dig them up, label them and store them in a dry spot in the basement.

-Want to learn more about dahlias?
+Want to learn more?
 Visit Longwood Gardens’ annual dahlia show, held each year in Kennett Square, Pennsylvania.
 Looking for a great place to buy tubers?
 Check out the beauties at Eden Brothers, one of my favorite online sources.